jaaborot/datasciencecoursera/README.md

 angle_cols <- grep("angle", features$V2)
 mean_std_cols <- setdiff(sort(c(mean_cols, std_cols)), c(angle_cols, meanFreq_cols))
 ```

+The resulting relevant variables are defined in the [codebook](https://github.com/jaaborot/datasciencecoursera/blob/master/CodeBook.md) for this course project accessible in the top level directory of this repository.

 The objects ```mean_cols```, ```std_cols```, ```meanFreq_cols```, ```angle_cols```, and ```mean_std_cols``` are all list of indices of variable names. ```mean_cols``` is a list of all variable names which have an occurrence of the pattern ```[Mm]ean```. ```std_cols``` is a list of all variable names which have an occurrence of the pattern ```[Ss]td```. ```meanFreq_cols``` is a list of variable names corresponding to the computed mean frequency value while ```angle_cols``` is a list of variable names which have an occurrence of the pattern ```angle```.
 The list of indices of variable names which are only relevant to the goal in the course project is computed using the set difference between ```mean_cols``` union ```std_cols``` and ```meanFreq_cols``` union ```angle_cols```.
 This list is computed using the ```setdiff(.)``` function in R and is assigned to the ```mean_std_cols``` object.